Use resources on this page to help you in your role as a CSP steward.

 - attacks on Agenda for Change: terms and conditions

 - attacks on Agenda for Change: financial matters

 - local on-call pay negotiations

 - competition checklist for stewards

 - Steward's Re-election Form

 The CSP's Employment Relations & Union Services directorate produces guidance on a wide range of subjects.
 Access and download a copy of the ERUS publications list for full details.

-Stewards News is the CSP's newsletter dedicated to the needs of stewards: access back issues via the archive.
+Stewards Update is the CSP's monthly e-newsletter dedicated to the needs of stewards: access back issues via the archive.

 iCSP Stewards Network

 The iCSP stewards' networks are restricted to accredited stewards.
 Once you become an accredited steward you will automatically be put forward for approval on to both the national iCSP stewards' network and your own region's stewards' network.